 Also known as overlay dentures, overdentures are a set of custom-made replacement teeth supported by remaining natural teeth or small titanium anchors called dental implants that are permanently placed in your upper and lower jaw bone.
 Overdenture implant therapy is prescribed to patients like yourself who are missing several or all of your teeth, allowing you to regain the quality of life you may have lost along with your teeth.

 It generally takes 5-7 months to fully install your overdentures (including all consultations, surgeries, and the actual overdenture placement) due to a variety of factors including necessary preliminary procedures (longer time if you need a bone graft, for instance).
 However, it’s well worth waiting for the end results — plus you’ll get a temporary denture for the interim.

-After your first surgery, your dentist will wait 3-4 months if implants were inserted into your lower jaw and 5-6 months if they were placed in your upper jaw.
-This time allows for the bone and implants to bond to one another, providing a steady base for your next operation.
+One month later, we will schedule your first surgical appointment, where your assigned dental professional will place the implants into the jawbone.
+It is recommended that you avoid putting any unnecessary pressure onto the implants — your temporary denture will be suited to withstand pressure elsewhere on your jaw.
+After your first procedure, your dentist will wait 3-4 months if implants were inserted into your lower jaw and 5-6 months if they were placed in your upper jaw.
+This time allows for the bone and implants to bond to one another, providing a steady base for your next procedure day,

 Find the right dentist near you to install your overdentures.
-Request a free consultation by calling us at (212) 581-1091 or visiting our appointment request page here.
+Request a free consultation by calling us at (347)727-0806 or visiting our appointment request page here.
 Our Ivy League trained staff of cosmetic dentists will help you choose the right treatment plan for you and our expert treatment plan coordinators will answer any and all questions about dental insurance and payment for your dentures.

-Don’t hesitate, call today and start the journey to your brand new smile!
+Don’t hesitate, call today and start the journey to your brand new smile!Schedule an Appointment